Video Download: History Of Testosterone Research And Testosterone Treatment.zip

 He discovered that, upon the removal of the testes, the first pair of roosters became slower, more docile, and began to gain weight, all of which are symptoms we now associate with Testosterone Deficiency.
-The second pair began to express hyper-masculinity, and began to pursue the opposite sex more vigorously, while also engaging in more dominance battles with other roosters.
+The second pair began to express hyper-masculinity and began to pursue the opposite sex more vigorously, while also engaging in more dominance battles with other roosters.

 Of course, there were limited conclusions the physiologist could make from this experiment, due to the infancy of biological science and the non-existence of knowledge associated with endocrinology.
 Eighty-five years later, however, in 1934, German researchers were able to extract the contents of the Testes and were able to prove that Testosterone existed via isolation.

 This initial discovery was quickly taken advantage of, and it took less than a year for other researchers to take that knowledge and create a synthetic form of Testosterone.
-With the first creation of man-made Testosterone, our knowledge and ability to create Anabolic Steroids in a laboratory environment would grow more sophisticated by the year, and research into the subject exploded.
+With the first creation of man-made Testosterone, our knowledge and ability to develop Anabolic Steroids in a laboratory environment would grow more sophisticated by the year, and research into the subject exploded.

 Testosterone and Nitrogen Balance

 By 1951, biological scientists had discovered the mechanism by which Testosterone was able to enhance Nitrogen Balance and improve the rate at which the body synthesized lean muscle.
-This core piece of knowledge is incredibly important, because it proves a mechanism by which Testosterone Treatments could improve the lives of patients with cardiovascular disease by improving the body's ability to preserve and increase muscle mass.
-The body's ability to take the protein that is consumed in our diet and turn it into usable muscle is known as protein synthesis, and it is a necessity that the body have a healthy Nitrogen Balance to do so.
+This core piece of knowledge is incredibly important because it proves a mechanism by which Testosterone Treatments could improve the lives of patients with cardiovascular disease by enhancing the body's ability to preserve and increase muscle mass.
+The body's ability to take the protein that is consumed in our diet and turn it into usable muscle is known as protein synthesis, and it is a necessity that the body period a healthy Nitrogen Balance to do so.